20 Things to do to “socialize” and stay connected with other people while you’re stuck at home or in quarantine

 I have a couple of Group Me groups that have come to life supporting each other during this time.
 (These can be used to arrange happy hours, group video hangouts, etc).

 19. Cook dinner with a friend (or teach each other how to cook something new).

 Set up your laptop with the video cam facing your cooking area in your kitchen and cook a meal together over Google Hangouts.

 I’d be remiss if I didn’t include this as a recommendation of a way to connect with another person during your time at home!
-Readings are about the deepest connection you can have with another person!
-And I can do one with you no matter where you are in the world!
-To book a reading please email firstname.lastname@example.org
+Coaching or therapy sessions are one way to have a very deep connection with another person!

 Online resources that may help you feel more socially connected

 (I haven’t checked all of these out, was just told they’re great!
 These are not affiliate links, just a resource to help!):